 In the basement of one of his newest ventures, The White Horse pub in London’s upmarket Mayfair district, Chichvarkin says he is confident his lawyers will be able to unfreeze his Swiss bank account.

 It is the only account of his that has been frozen, he said.
 He believes that is because it is the only one he opened with a Russian passport.

-At the same time, Chichvarkin believes his and his partner’s opposition to Putin and the war, as well as their vocal support for Ukraine, has helped protect their businesses from anti-Russian hostility by customers and the public, stirred by what Fokina calls “Putin’s war”.
+At the same time, Chichvarkin believes his and his wife’s opposition to Putin and the war, as well as their vocal support for Ukraine, has helped protect their businesses from anti-Russian hostility by customers and the public, stirred by what Fokina calls “Putin’s war”.

 Still, their Michelin-starred restaurant Hide – which they own alongside wine boutique Hedonism Wines, where a bottle can cost 124,000 pounds ($163,500) – received a one-star Google review about two weeks into the war, Fokina’s assistant said.

 The rare poor review, among 1,767 others that give the restaurant an average 4.5-star rating, said simply: “Russian owned”.
 It has since been removed.

 “You read about people cancelling Tchaikovsky concerts, people vandalising Russian food shops,” said Fokina.
 “This is London 2022.
 How did we get here so quickly?”